 - to be able to identify instruments of the orchestra aurally and visually

-- to be familiar with various musical forms such as sonata form, rondo, 32-bar AABA song form
+- to be familiar with various musical forms such as rondo and AABA song form

-to understand the elements of improvisation and in some cases to be improvising themselves
+- to understand the elements of improvisation and to experience improvising themselves

-- to have a basic understanding of what it takes to succeed on a musical instrument in terms of practice, commitment, care and maintenance
+- to have a basic understanding of what it takes to learn and make progress on a musical instrument in terms of practice, commitment, care and maintenance

-Physical education provides TLC students with the opportunity for physical cardiovascular exertion.
-We try to get our students to exercise hard and get their blood pumping, to introduce games and sports in a way that allows students the opportunity to try them out in an organized fashion, and to learn about winning and losing, team play, and basic sports skills and strategy.
+The Physical education (PE)program at PS 150 is designed to help children develop life time habits for physical wellness.
+PE classes provide students with opportunities for cardiovascular exertion at various levels of intensity.
+Using games, activity stations and circuits, we encourage students to exercise hard and practice various physical skills.
+Students are introduced to games and sports in a way that allows students the opportunity to try them out in an safe, positive fashion, to learn about winning and losing, team play, and basic sports skills and strategy.

-The DOE’s fitnessgram physical education assessment is administered to all students at our school.
-This initiative includes height and weight measurement for all students as well as five other assessments for forth and fifth graders that measure aerobic fitness, muscular strength and fitness.
+The DOE’s Fitnessgram physical education assessment is administered to all students at our school.
+This initiative includes height and weight measurement for all students as well as five other assessments for fourth and fifth graders that measure aerobic fitness, muscular strength and flexibility

 The Tribeca Learning Center art program supports active learning.
 Children gain knowledge of materials while using them to represent their experiences.
 Through participation in TLC’s art program students: